appcircleio/appcircle-ios-test-component/README.md

-# Appcircle Xcodebuild For Test
+# Appcircle Xcodebuild for Unit and UI Tests

 Appcircle helps you perform unit and UI tests for your iOS applications at once.
 Unit tests usually test a piece of your code and confirm the code behaves as expected in certain conditions.